Financial-Times/x-dash/components/x-live-blog-wrapper/readme.md

 # x-live-blog-wrapper

 This module displays a list of live blog posts using `x-live-blog-post` component.
 It also connects to an event stream which provides updates for the list.
 Based on these update events this component will add, remove and update `x-live-blog-post` components in the list.

 ## Installation

-This module is compatible with Node 10+ and is distributed on npm.
+This module is supported on Node 12 and is distributed on npm.

 ```bash
 npm install --save @financial-times/x-live-blog-wrapper